TorbenJakobsen/decimaldate/docs/source/usage.rst

     DecimalDate(20240930)

 ``split()``
-    Splits date into constituent year, month, and day.
+    Splits date into constituent year, month, and day as a tuple of integers.

     >>> DecimalDate(2024_09_11).split()
     (2024, 9, 11)